appspector/android-sdk/README.md

 (previously registered application can't be updated to support encryption).

 After that, you need to add the `android-sdk-encryption` module to your dependencies declaration.
-So, your app-level `build.gradle` will look like this:
+So, your app-level `build.gradle` should contain the next lines:

 ```groovy
 apply plugin: 'com.android.application'